F3Nation-Community/slackblast/README.md

 set `POST_TO_CHANNEL` equal to `True` or `False`.
 Set to true if you are using paxminer.
 Indicates whether or not to take the modal data and post to a channel in slack.

-set `CHANNEL` equal to the channel id (ID -> NOT THE NAME) you want the modal results to post in otherwise user `THE_AO` to post to the channel that was selected in the modal otherwise use `USER` to post a DM from the slackblast to you with the results (testing).
+set `CHANNEL=channel-id` to the channel id (ID such as C01DB7S04KH -> NOT THE NAME) you want the modal results to post to by default. set `CHANNEL=THE_AO` to post to the channel that was selected in the modal by default. set `CHANNEL=USER` to post a DM from the slackblast to you with the results (testing) by default.
+NOTE: In the modal, the user can choose where to post to.

+See .env-f3nation-community file for help on local development

 # slack app configuration